jaredly/geometricart/docs-src/Roadmap.md

+ok, why am I trying to load fixtures directly

+because in the other setup, I am. and ... um ... maybe it's fine the way it is?

 auto-tracing of the function in question would be nice.

 hmm maybe the register can just add something to the page? like it's fine.